MaghsoodSalimi/STORM/README.md

 - **Microsoft Power Automate** for task scheduling and orchestration
 - **Power BI** for interactive data visualization and reporting
 - **XGBoost** for training a predictive model based on historical data
-- **Streamlit** to quickly build a data app which recieves the input from user and predicts the train delays in minutes
+- **Streamlit** to quickly building a data app that recieves user input and predicts train delays in minutes

 ---